vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Minoan religion, see Aegean religion.
 Minoans, probably pre-Hellenic (cf., how- ever, Bury, CAH. ii.
 475 f. who makes Minos an Achaean), 628, n.
 5, 629.

-Minos (on etym. as possibly Indo-European, cf. Güntert, Der arische Weltkönig, pp. 880 ff.), 229, n.
+Minos (on etym. as possibly Indo-European, cf. Gūntert, Der arische Weltkönig, pp. 880 ff.), 229, n.
 1.

 Miraculous birth of Indra, 125.
 Mirror, used in marriage ritual, 874.
 Miscarriage, magic rite to remove ill effects

 of a, 385.

-Misers, see Paņis.
+Misers, see Paṇis.

 Misery, see duḥkha.